pgpbpadilla/pgpbpadilla.github.io/_drafts/spring-jpa-repository.liquid.md

 ### A repository with batteries included: Data Commons

-The Spring Data Commons provides some supporting implementations for many common use cases involving repositories.
-The following diagram shows one such supporting implementation, `SimpleJpaRepository`.
+The Spring Data Commons provides some supporting implementations for common use cases involving repositories, the following diagram shows one such implementation, `SimpleJpaRepository`.

 <div style="text-align: center">